 It was a nice day and good to get a break from the crowds and noise of Dhaka.
 (For more on the issues surrounding Bangladeshi independence see post 14.)

 A few photographs follow.
-(Unfortunately, since Cooliris was acquired by Yahoo my lovely photo walls no longer work :(.
-I have replaced them with links to post-specific web-album slideshows until such time as I can find a better solution.)
+(Unfortunately, since Cooliris was acquired by Yahoo my lovely photo walls no longer work. 😦 I have replaced them with links to a web album until such time as I can find a better solution.)